ninjah187/ngx-mvu/README.md

 }
 ```

-Now, connect it with the view:
+Now, connect store methods with the view.

 ```ts
 @Component({